rthewhite/homebridge-homewizard/README.md

 When you have installed homebridge and homebridge-homewizard and got them running and setup on your iOS device.
 All devices that homebridge-homewizard currently supports should popup on your iOS device as accessories in Homekit.

+## Developing
+All help developing this plugin is welcome.
+Currently the plugin is in a very alpha stage with limited support.
+There aren't any unit tests and there is only support for switches and thermometers.

+homebridge-homewizard is written in ES6 and transpiled using Babel.
+Things that are on the TODO list:

+- setup Travis CI
+- upgrade to Babel 6
+- Add unit tests
+- Implement more devices
+- Add battery status to thermometers
+- Improve documentation

+### Adding device support
+If you want to add support for new devices, you will need to create a new accessory class in the accessories folder.
+See for example switch or thermometer, next to that you will need to make the accessories factory in accessories.js aware of you new device type.
+The factory receives the entire response of the get-sensors call from the HomeWizard which lists all devices.